kosi-libs/kodein-internal-gradle-plugin/README.md

 * Allows modules segmentation (for target exclusion).
 * Adds all necessary repositories to project's gradle classpath.
-* Disables secure hashing for maven upload (due to a Bintray bug).
 * Synchronizes all versions of kodein plugins.
 * Synchronizes version of Kotlin & KotlinX Serialization plugins.